hujhax/austin-improv-wiki/Brad Temple.md

 Brad was the former Managing Director of [[The Austin Improv Collective]].

 In March 2012, Brad moved to New York City to continue training.
-He is currently in the Advanced Study program for both improv and sketch at the Upright Citizens Brigade Training Center.
+He is currently in the Advanced Study program for both improv and sketch comedy at the Upright Citizens Brigade Training Center.

 ## Troupes
 * [[Dave Matthews Troupe]]